isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 The G-Theory equivalent of the classical test theory reliability coefficient of a measure is the generalizability coefficient or dependability coefficient.
 The generalizability and dependability coefficients evaluate the extent to which variance is due to person variance rather than variance as a function of items, occasion, raters, methods, or other factors.

-# Chapter 7: Factor Analysis and Principal Component Analysis
+# Chapter 7 Abstract "Factor Analysis and Principal Component Analysis":

 Principal component analysis (PCA) is not factor analysis.
 PCA is a technique for data reduction, whereas factor analysis uses latent variables and can be used to identify the structure of measures/constructs or for data reduction.